 3-4 drops or sprays in mouth or drops per 20 lbs. of body weight, once a week from 3-4 weeks old- or when you first acquire a puppy until about 7 months

-Nosodes are homeopathic medicines, They are used like any other homeopathic remedy, however, no provings exist for veterinary nosodes.
+Nosodes are homeopathic medicines.
+They are used like any other homeopathic remedy, however, no provings exist for veterinary nosodes or nosode vaccines.
 (Provings are also known as homeopathic pathogenic trials.)

 Nosodes are completely safe, easy to administer, and can be given to puppies much earlier than vaccines.
-Pregnant females can be treated with nosodes prior to giving birth, providing immunity to their litters before they are born.
+Pregnant females can be treated with nosodes prior to giving birth, helping to provide some of the natural immunity to their litters before they are born.

 The difference between a nosode and a conventional vaccine is that there are no dangerous chemicals and additives in the homeopathic remedy.
 Nosodes are also given orally whereas core vaccines are injected.
 Nosodes can be used in two ways: to protect against disease (called homeoprophylaxis), or as a remedy should the animal become ill.
 Nosodes restore health through vibrational energy.
 They interact with the body’s energy reserves, recalibrating positive and negative forces within the energy field and stimulating the body to heal and protect itself.